john-h-kastner/regex-complement-prolog/regex.md

 # Converting Regular Expressions to NFA

-We now need to transform the abstract syntax tree of regular expression into a NFA which can be done using [Thompson's construction][2].
-While we do not use the exact same construction, the intuition is identical.
+We now need to transform the abstract syntax tree of regular expression into a NFA using approximately [Thompson's construction][2].
+While we do not use the exact same construction, the intuition is the same.

-Before implementing the construction, we need a way to obtain unique identifiers for states in the NFA.
-We can do this by assigning the first state to be `0` and incrementing the identifier for each subsequent state.
+Before implementing the construction, we need to obtain unique identifiers for states in the NFA.
+We do this by assigning the first state to be `0` and incrementing the identifier for each subsequent state.
 In an imperative language, the current value of the identifier might be tracked in a global variable or local variable outside the body of a loop.
 A global variable